Myths About Epilepsy

 Epilepsy happens to people over age 65 almost as often as it does to children age 10 and under.
 Seizures in the elderly are often the after effect of other health problems like stroke and heart disease.

-People with the condition have the same range of abilities and intelligence as the rest of us.
+People with epilepsy have the same range of abilities and intelligence as the rest of us.
 Some have severe seizures and cannot work; others are successful and productive in challenging careers.

 Epilepsy is a chronic medical problem that for many people can be successfully treated with medication.
 Unfortunately, treatment doesn’t work for everyone, and there is a critical need for more research.